TheShayegh/matplotlib-dashboard/README.md

 ## Customization

-* Pass the map of subfigures you want when instantiation a dashboard.
-Write the map as a list of lists or a 2D-array.
+* Pass the map of subfigures you want when getting an instance of the dashboard.
+Write the map as a list of lists or a 2D array.
 * Get the subfigure you want using get-item syntax.
 The name is what you defined in the map.
-* Use the `None` keyword to access empty part of the map.
+* Use the `None` keyword to access the empty part of the map.
 * Use `as3D` argument to determine which subfigures are 3D.
 * Any customization on `matplotlib.pyplot` also applies to this dashboard.
 For example, use `plt.figure(figsize=(x,y))` to change the size of the dashboard figure.
 * This module is based on `matplotlib.gridspec`.
-So you can use the parameters that are configurable in the initialization of a `gridspec` with the same functionality in the initialization of this module.
+Therefore, you can use the `gridspec` initialization configurable parameters with the same functionality in this dashboard initialization.
 For example, set the `wspace` and `hspace` parameters to change the horizontal or vertical spacing between subfigures.

 ## Installation
 ```pip install matplotlib-dashboard```